jlperona-teaching/ecs390-spring19/seminars/week03.md

 * Can you think of any moments when it was easy for you to receive criticism?
 Why do you think it was easy?
 * What kind of feedback from instructors do you find most helpful?
 Is there a particular format that works better for you?

+### Further Reading

+These examples were provided to me by Jason Lowe-Power of UC Davis.

+[This feedback rubric](https://canvas.ucdavis.edu/courses/356010/files/folder/Seminar%20Materials?preview=5745772) from UC Merced provides some useful examples of what is useful feedback, and what isn't.
+You can also look at [this 3 minute video on YouTube](https://www.youtube.com/watch?v=8-aaKMva4lc) from the same group at UC Merced.

 ## What is Emotional Intelligence [10 min]

 *A brief introduction to emotional intelligence.*